 Saru Jayaraman directs the Food Labor Research Center at the UC Berkeley Center for Labor Research and Education.
 She is also the co-founder and co-director of the Restaurant Opportunities Centers United (ROC-United), which organizes restaurant workers to win workplace-justice campaigns, conduct research and policy work, partner with responsible restaurants, and launch cooperatively-owned restaurants.
 ROC has 10,000 members in 19 ...
 More >

-Yehuda Kalay is a professor of architecture and a founding member and former director of the UC Berkeley Center for New Media (2004-07).
+Yehuda Kalay is a professor emeritus of architecture and a founding member and former director of the UC Berkeley Center for New Media (2004-07).
 He is a founding member and past president of the Association for Computer Aided Design in Architecture.
-Twice he has held the Lady Davis Professorship at the Technion, Israel Institute of Technology.
+He currently serves as dean of the faculty of Architecture and Town Planning at the Technion, Israel Institute of Technology.

-Kalay has authored and/or edited seven books, including "Architecture's New Media" in 2004. ...
+Kalay has authored and/or edited seven books, ...
 More >

 Daniel M. Kammen is the Class of 1935 Distinguished Professor of Energy at UC Berkeley, where he holds appointments in the Energy and Resources Group, the Goldman School of Public Policy, and the department of Nuclear Engineering.
 From 2010 to 2011 he worked for the World Bank, as its inaugural chief technical specialist for renewable energy and energy efficiency.